 - Cato subjugates all of Spain north of the river Ebro;

 - Cato aids the praetors Publius Manlius and Appius Claudius Nero in Further Spain;

-- Cato defeats the last opposition in Nearer Spain and begins organising the gold and silver mines;
+- Cato defeats the last opposition in Nearer Spain and begins organising the iron and silver mines;

 - Hannibal Barcas is shophet in Carthage; the Romans accuse him of conspiring with King Antiochos III against Rome;